3 Comments to 'Stuck in Heathrow, by way of Ankara, Istanbul and a London Gothic Icon'

 Proposed for demolition

 It is hard to imagine that the St. Pancras hotel sat empty for several years or that it once was proposed for demolition.
 Eventually, after forward-thinking minds prevailed, the grand building received historic status.
 After renovation, it was reopened in 2011 as the St. Pancras Renaissance London Hotel.
+On Manhattan Loft Corp.’s website is a short video about the reconstruction work.

 Our suite was a few doors from the hotel’s grand staircase.
 The winding three-story cantilevered staircase features giant stained glass windows tall enough for cathedrals.